-In JJA, the NW Pacific region experiences an increase in RWPs of below-average E and c_p RWPs with a decreasing occurrence of RWPs of all other regimes (Fig. 9m).
-On the other hand, NE Pacific experiences a shift from RWPs with high E and low or average c_p to low-E low- c_p RWPs (Fig. 9n).
-No change is observed for N America, while the E reduction over N Atlantic and Eurasia appears to favor RWPs of above-average c_p ; a shift that is more prominent over Europe (Fig. 90-r).
+In JJA, the NW Pacific region experiences an increase in RWPs of below-average E and $c_p$ RWPs with a decreasing occurrence of RWPs of all other regimes (Fig. 9m).
+On the other hand, the NE Pacific experiences a shift from RWPs with high E and low or average $c_p$ to low-E, low-E0, RWPs (Fig. 9n).
+No change is observed for N America, while the E reduction over N Atlantic and Eurasia appears to favour RWPs of above-average E1, which is a shift that is more prominent over Europe (Fig. 90-r).

-Fewer statistically significant changes in the $E-c_p$ distribution occur in SON compared to the other seasons (Fig. 9s-x).
-RWPs of low c_p and above-average E over NE Pacific occur more frequently at the expense of low-E high- c_p RWPs.
-Despite the generally negative trends in both seasonal-mean E and c_p over Eurasia (Figs. 6d and 8d), Europe exhibits a shift toward RWPs of lower c_p whereas C Asia exhibits a reduction in high- c_p RWPs and an increase in the average- c_p ones (i.e., a narrowing of the c_p distribution for most E regimes).
+Fewer statistically significant changes in $f{E,c_p}$ occur in SON compared to the other seasons (Fig. 9s-x).
+RWPs of low $c_p$ and above-average E over NE Pacific occur more frequently at the expense of low-E, high- $c_p$ RWPs.
+Despite the generally negative trends in both seasonal-mean E and $c_p$ over Eurasia (Figs. 6d and 8d), Europe exhibits a shift toward RWPs of lower $c_p$ , whereas C Asia exhibits a reduction in high- $c_p$ RWPs and an increase in the average- $c_p$ ones (i.e. a narrowing of the $c_p$ distribution for most E regimes).

-Another key aspect emerging from the 24 investigated probability distributions is that there is no consistent underlying relation between the E and c_p trends, that is, there is no covariance between the two properties at decadal time scales.
+Another key aspect emerging from the 24 investigated probability distributions is that there is no consistent underlying relation between the E and $c{\rm p}$ trends; that is, there is no covariance between the two properties at decadal timescales.
 When considering all regions, a gradual shift toward higher or lower RWP amplitudes is not necessarily associated with a shift toward lower or higher RWP phase speeds.
-For example, while MAM in Europe (Fig. 9k), JJA in NE Pacific (Fig. 9n), and JJA in Europe (Fig. 9q) are all characterized by negative E trends, there is a clear positive c_p trend in the first case, a slightly negative c_p trend in the second case, and no apparent c_p trend in the third case.
-As is also indicated by the climatological-mean $E-c_p$ spectra (black contours in Fig. 9), there is no clear relationship between the fields of these two RWP object properties.
-Days with high E over an area are not necessarily associated with low c_p , while days with low E are not necessarily associated with high c_p (see also section 8 in the Supplement of FW20).
+For example, while MAM in Europe (Fig. 9k), JJA in the NE Pacific (Fig. 9n), and JJA in Europe (Fig. 9q) are all characterized by negative E trends, there is a clear positive $c{\rm p}$ trend in the first case, a slightly negative $c_p$ trend in the second case, and no apparent $c_p$ trend in the third case.
+As is also indicated by the climatological-mean $f{E,c_p}$ (black contours in Fig. 9), there is no clear relationship between the fields of these two RWP object properties.
+Days with high E over an area are not necessarily associated with low $c_p$ , while days with low E are not necessarily associated with high $c_p$ (see also Sect.
+8 in the Supplement of FW20).
 The reason for this and the absence of covariance in their trends is that these fields do not just depend on each other, but they are influenced by other factors as well.